jeffbuenting/xBits/README.md

 Powershell DSC Resource for Bits

+## Installation

-## InstallationTo manually install the module, download the source code and unzip the contents of the 'xNETFrameWork' directory to the '$env:ProgramFiles\WindowsPowerShell\Modules folder'.
+To manually install the module, download the source code and unzip the contents of the 'xNETFrameWork' directory to the '$env:ProgramFiles\WindowsPowerShell\Modules folder'.

 The **xBits** module contians the following resources: